joaks1/PyMsBayes/doc/source/tutorials/background.rst

 (Digression: this is why I do not like the term "approximate Bayesian computation."
 This describes *all* Bayesian applications except for trivial models where the posterior can be solved exactly.
-"Approximate-likelihood Bayesian computation" would be much more useful, but then we would lose the beloved acronym ABC.)
+"Approximate-likelihood Bayesian computation" is a much better description.)

 .. _abc_algorithm: